-- (a) the proof and information referred to in subsection (3); - (b) the fee, if any, that applies to renew a certificate of qualification of that class. - (5) An application under this section may be for a certificate of the same class as the applicant's transitional certificate only. - (6) An applicant who holds more than one transitional certificate may apply to renew the certificate of the highest class only. - (7) An applicant is exempt from meeting all application requirements other than - (a) as provided under this section, and - (b) those requirements, if any, imposed by a provincial safety manager. - (8) Despite subsection (7) (b), an applicant under subsection (3) must not be required to submit a renewal fee if any has been set. - (9) Despite section 43 (2), that section does not apply to an individual who holds a transitional certificate until the earliest of the following dates: - (a) the date on which the certificate is renewed under subsection (3) of this section; - (b) December 3, 2018.[en.
-B.C.
-Reg.
-45/2017, Sch.
-4, s.
-8.]
+- Part 1 General Qualification and Licensing Provisions - (3) An applicant to renew a transitional certificate must provide to a provincial safety manager, before December 3, 2018, the following: - (a) proof, acceptable to the provincial safety manager, of the applicant's identity; - (b) any further information the provincial safety manager requires to evaluate the application. - (4) An applicant to reinstate an expired transitional certificate must provide to a provincial safety manager, before December 2, 2019, the following: - (a) the proof and information referred to in subsection (3); - (b) the fee, if any, that applies to renew a certificate of qualification of that class. - (5) An application under this section may be for a certificate of the same class as the applicant's transitional certificate only. - (6) An applicant who holds more than one transitional certificate may apply to renew the certificate of the highest class only. - (7) An applicant is exempt from meeting all application requirements other than - (a) as provided under this section, and - (b) those requirements, if any, imposed by a provincial safety manager. - (8) Despite subsection (7) (b), an applicant under subsection (3) must not be required to submit a renewal fee if any has been set. - (9) Despite section 43 (2), that section does not apply to an individual who holds a transitional certificate until the earliest of the following dates: - (a) the date on which the certificate is renewed under subsection (3) of this section; - (b) December 3, 2018.